-Dr. Szonyi is President of Andrew J. Szonyi & Associates Inc. He is a Licensed Professional Engineer and earned a PhD in engineering and an MBA, both from the University of Toronto.
+Dr. Szonyi is President of Andrew J. Szonyi & Associates Inc. He is a Licensed Professional Engineer and earned a PhD in engineering, an MBA and GPLLM, all from the University of Toronto.
 Dr. Szonyi's areas of expertise include the automotive industry, finance and business management, and he has served on the Boards of several public and private corporations in Canada and overseas.